AOMediaCodec/av1-spec/annex.e.decoder.model.md

 equal than the equivalent value that would have been assigned if the decoder model was decoding frames in the resource availability mode.

-For a conformance bitstream, a bitstream produced from the conformant bitstream by removing the part of the bitstream preceding any of its random access points shall also be a conformant bitstream according to the decoder model.
+For a conformant bitstream, a bitstream produced from the conformant bitstream by removing the part of the bitstream preceding any of its random access points shall also be a conformant bitstream according to the decoder model.